Apple and Raisin Bundt Cake

 Pro Tips

-Soak Raisins: Soak raisins in warm water for about 10 minutes before adding them to the batter.
-This helps them plump up and distribute evenly throughout the cake.
+• Soak Raisins: Soak raisins in warm water for 10 minutes to plump them up for even distribution in the cake.

 Apple and Raisin Bundt Cake with Caramel Sauce with a slice taken out so you can see the inside of the cake